ajay-dhangar/algo/docs/greedy-algorithms/fractional-knapsack.md

 ### Summary:

 The Fractional Knapsack Problem is a classic example of a greedy algorithm.
 It efficiently maximizes the value of the items that can be carried in the knapsack by selecting items based on their value-to-weight ratio.
-This algorithm is especially useful when fractional items can be taken and provides the optimal solution with a time complexity of O(N log N).
+This algorithm is especially useful when fractional items can be taken and provides the optimal solution with a time complexity of $O(N log N)$.
 The fractional knapsack finds applications in resource allocation, budget management, and similar optimization problems.